 Here’s a glimpse into our early history.

 Over the years, services evolved and expanded and, in 1977, programs were added to assist individuals with intellectual disabilities.
-In 1986, Bell Family Shelter and Bell Bridge Housing opened to meet the needs of York County’s homeless families.
+In 1986, the agency added shelter services to meet the needs of York County’s homeless families.

-All of Bell’s services – mental health, mental retardation, and shelter – follow the psychosocial rehabilitation model, which focuses on:
+All of Bell’s services – mental health, intellectual disability, and shelter – follow the psychosocial rehabilitation model, which focuses on:

 - assessing individual strengths and needs,